Thibault343/Thibault343/README.md

 # 💫 About Me:
-🎓 Just a random IT student learning by building cool stuff.
+🎓 Just a random IT student who likes to do a bit of everything.
-🔧 Passionate about scripting, automation, and making games and tools for fun.
+🎮 I enjoy creating things that are useful or useless, fun, or just plain weird.
-🖥️ I love playing with Python, Unity (C#), Linux, and everything web-related.
+🐧 Currently playing with Python, Unity, Bash, and whatever looks interesting.
 ---

 # 💻 Tech Stack: